 You may just need to clean the nozzles on a regular basis or if you believe the steam isn’t emitted forcefully enough.
 While wiping the outside, remember to dispose of the mop pad in the garbage or the washing machine.

 Do you have any questions or suggestions on how to clean a steam mop?
-We’d love to hear from you, so please leave a remark below.
+I’d love to hear from you, so please leave a remark below.

 - Steam Cleaner Buying Guide | Buy Steam Cleaners Online. (n.d.).
 Achoo!
 Blog. https://www.achooallergy.com/blog/buying/steam-cleaner-buying-guide/.